-How many words do you need to write for IELTS?
-The short answer is 250 for the essay and 150 for the task 1 report.
+How many words in IELTS essays?
+The short answer is should write AT LEAST 250 for the essay and AT LEAST 150 for the task 1 report.
 This is essential information because you can lose a whole band score if you do not write enough words.
 If you are concerned or new to IELTS, I suggest you read through the following points.

-If you repeat the wording of the question, the examiner may not include those words in the final word count.
-What this means is that you should not take whole sentences and phrases from the question.
+If you repeat the wording of the question, the examiner will not include those words in the final word count.
+What this means is that you should not take whole sentences from the question.
 You can borrow single words: they may well be the right word to use and it would be pointless looking for another word that was not exactly correct.